 The next day, take out puff pastry from the freezer and allow 20 minutes to thaw.
 Cover with a wet cloth.
 Line the baking trays with baking paper.

 Pre heat oven on 200 degrees C. Cut puff pastry into 9 square pieces.
 Place a pastry square in your palm and add filling using a tablespoon, place in the middle.
-Fold sides and lightly press sides with your thumb and index finger to seal.
-For a secure and pattern use a fork.
+Fold sides and lightly press sides using a fork.
 Line pastries on the prepared baking tray.